Susan Kidwell William Rainey Harper Professor

 - Dorsey, R.J., and S.M.
 Kidwell, 1999.
 Mixed carbonate-siliciclastic sedimentation on a tectonically active margin: example from the Pliocene of Baja California Sur, Mexico.
 Geology 27: 935-938. [pdf]

 - Kidwell, S.M., and E.D.
 Gyllenhaal, 1998.
 Symbiosis, competition, and physical disturbance in the growth histories of cheilostome bryoliths, Pliocene Imperial Formation, California.
-Lethaia 31: 221-239. [email me for pdf]
+Lethaia 31: 221-239. [pdf]

 - Kidwell, S.M., 1998.
 Time-averaging in the marine fossil record: overview of strategies and uncertainties.
 Géobios 30: 977-995. [email me for pdf]

 - Kidwell, S.M., 1997.
 Anatomy of extremely thin marine sequences landward of a passive-margin hinge zone: Neogene Calvert Cliffs succession, Maryland.
-Journal of Sedimentary Research, 67B: 322-340. [email me for pdf]
+Journal of Sedimentary Research, 67B: 322-340. [pdf]

 - Roy, K., J.W.
 Valentine, D. Jablonski, and S.M.
 Kidwell, 1996.
 Scales of climatic variability and time averaging in Pleistocene biotas: Implications for ecology and evolution.
 Trends in Ecology and Evolution 11: 458-463.

 - Kidwell, S.M., and P.J.
 Brenchley, 1996.
 Evolution of the fossil record: thickness trends in marine skeletal accumulations and their implications.
 In Evolutionary Paleobiology: Essays in Honor of James W. Valentine (D. Jablonski, D.H.Erwin, and J.H.
 Lipps, eds.), Univ.
 Chicago Press, p.
-290-336. [email me for pdf]
+290-336. [pdf]

 - Kidwell, S.M., and K. W. Flessa, 1995.
 The quality of the fossil record: Populations, species, and communities.
 Annual Review of Ecology and Systematics 26: 269-299. [reprinted with additional notes in Annual Review of Earth and Planetary Sciencies (1996) v.
 24: 433-464] [pdf of 1996 reprinting, smaller file, has extra page of refs/comments]